tuckercs/click-market-sandbox/README.md

 ## Customize App

 App theme can be edited in `src/theme/theme.ts`.
 In there, several aspects can be edited, such as grid background, border radiuses, borders, colors, fonts, text decoration for links, breakpoints...
+Also dimensions for grid view can also be edited by updating the `UNIT` and `MAX_CONTENT_WIDTH` constants used in the theme.
 In order to change the font families, the new font files must be added to `public/fonts` folder and `@font-face` specification must be included in `src/theme/GlobalStyles.ts`, the same way as for existing ones.

 Copy (including site title) is set in `src/constants/strings.ts` file and can be modified there, and also the images (favicon, logo, default avatar, close icon, profile icon...), in `src/constants/images.ts`.